Richardaeld/google_translate_game/README.md

 # ![Romancing The Cards](favicon-32x32.png "Romancing The Cards")omancing The Cards

 The purpose of this webpage is to illustrate how a simple game can help with learning/memorizing words in a different language.
-It also has the added bonus of helping repeated users improve their memory retention ability.
-This game's premise is the flash card strategy students use to help learn new material.
-The user picks two languages before the game starts and then must pair the same word from both user selected languages.
-The game also adds a timer and point system to give users a goal and sense of urgency to complete the game.
+It also has the added bonus to improve memory retention ability through the use of virtual flash cards.
+The user picks two languages before the game starts and then must pair the same word from both of the selected languages of helping repeated users improve their memory retention ability.
+The game also adds a timer and point system to give users a challenge and sense of urgency to complete the game.

 # UX Choices
 ![Responsiveness across devices](assets/readme/responsiveness.jpg "Looks great across all devices!")

 ### Game Start Screen
-+ The game title stands out because of the use of a large font with a dark text shadow
++ The game title stands out due to the use of a large font with a dark text shadow.
-+ The text descriptions/choices are placed over a dark background with a bright text color to help them stand out and draw the eye
++ The text descriptions/choices are placed over a dark background with a bright text color to help them stand out and draw the eye.

 ### Game Board and Game Play
 + A dark picture background was used to help the cards stand out.
-+ The default background image of the game's cards resemble that of flash cards that school students would use.
++ The default background image of the game cards resemble that of flash cards that school students would use.
-+ The font family chosen for the cards mimics a hand written font and was paired with a bright text color to give the feeling of home made flash cards.
++ The font family chosen for the cards mimics a hand-written font and was paired with a bright text color which gives a home-made flash card appearance.
 + Selectable card backgrounds were added to give repeated users something different to look at.

 ### Page Performance
 + Code kept simple, clean, and elegant for quicker load times.
 + Load time checked by [Pingdom](https://tools.pingdom.com/).
 ![Load time with clean code and image compression according to pingdom](assets/readme/pingdom.jpg "Average load time from LA according to Pingdom")
-+ All images have been compresssd by [tinyPNG](https://tinypng.com/).
++ All images have been compresssed by [tinyPNG](https://tinypng.com/).
 ![Image compressions average](assets/readme/tinyfi.png "Image compressions average")

 # Brand Identity
-This game should give the feeling of studying at home or in school and is accomplished though:
+This game has a similar appearance to studying at home or in school by flashcards.
+This is accomplished though:
-+ The use of a background that resembles a desk or dining room table.
++ A background that resembles a desk or dining room table.
-+ The default card backgrounds are ment to resemble index cards or flash cards that students use to study.
++ The default card backgrounds which are ment to resemble index cards or flash cards that students use to study.
-+ The font used on the cards was ment to resemble hand writting.
-This gives the impression of hand made cards.
++ The font used on the cards looks like hand writting and gives the impression of hand-made cards.
 + A bright font color was used to give personality to the cards and make them more engaging to look at.

 # Client Stories and Experience Provided
 ## Client Stories
 + As a user, I'd like an enjoyable way to spend my free time.
-+ As a user, I'd like a game that forces me to use my mental retaining ability.
++ As a user, I'd like a game that helps with memory retention skills.
 + As a user, I'd like to learn some basic words of a different language.

 ## Experience Provided
-+ The game has a selectable difficulty, timer, languages and total card pairs to give a user an enjoyable way to spend time with plenty of replay value.
++ The game has different settings, such as: selectable difficulty, timer, languages, and total number of card pairs to give a user an enjoyable way to spend time with plenty of replay value.
-+ The game has an adjustable difficulty that can be used to provide an experience that will cause the user to lose if they only hunt and peck.
++ The game has an adjustable difficulty that can be used to provide an experience that will help with memory retention skills.
 + The game currently has six different languages to pick from and they are pairable in any way the user chooses.

 # Wireframe and Live Demo